 A senior thesis is one option for the sociology major's 400-level course or "capstone" requirement.
 This page answers some common questions about the thesis process.
-If you have any other questions or want to discuss the possibility of writing a thesis, please feel free to contact the department's thesis coordinator, Gayle Kaufman, at email@example.com.
+If you have any other questions or want to discuss the possibility of writing a thesis, please contact our thesis coordinator, Joseph Ewoodzie, at email@example.com.

 It's an opportunity to explore a topic of your own choosing in depth.
 It allows you to bring together much of your previous coursework, or to link your sociological learning to issues and questions that matter to you.

 Anyone who is intrigued by a sociological question and wishes to seek an answer through individualized research rather than through the formal structure of a senior-level class.

 Anyone who is considering applying to a graduate program that has a research emphasis should do a thesis.
 It will give you valuable experience, it will enhance your qualifications for admission, and it may help you decide if graduate studies are right for you.

 Ideas can grow out of previous courses, both substantive and methodological.
 There may be topics from previous classes that you want to spend more time thinking about, or you might consider using the research done in your methods course as a starting point for your thesis.

 Ideas can also come from your own intellectual concerns and commitments, your volunteer activities, your personal interests, your extracurricular engagements.
 A thesis can be a great way to explore questions that matter to you but that you have not yet had a chance to research.

 You decide upon a topic of interest, discusses it with one or more faculty members, and ask one faculty member to serve as the chair of your thesis committee and one faculty member to serve as the secondary reader (two readers if doing an honors thesis).

 You meet with the department thesis coordinator to inform him or her of your thesis plans.